Anik-Khan/OnlineAddressbook/README.md

 # OnlineAddressbook
-This Project takes the address of a person and stores that and later shows that to the user by searching the infromations.
+This Project takes the information of a person and stores that info to the database and later shows that to the user by searching.
+This project has made by JAVA programming language and in NetBeans IDE.

 1. HOME PAGE: